 On December 31st, 2019, I spent some time not only reflecting on the year, but also the decade.
 And now at the end of 2020, it feels like I have lived another entire decade in a single year.

 In so many ways, we are fortunate.
 We have jobs that allow us to work from home and we weren't impacted financially.
 We live in a state that mandated masks in public.
 And as a family, we generally enjoy each other's company so being confined to the house didn't create conflict.

 At the same time, we had little outside support.
-No family nearby with whom we could form a “Covid bubble” to help with child care.
+No family nearby with whom we could form a "Covid bubble" to help with child care.
 School has been 100% remote since March.
-While the teachers are wonderful, there are limits on what they can do.
+While the teachers are wonderful, there are limits to what they can do.
 Pretty much everyone in this house has had some kind of manifestation of anxiety, at various points throughout the year.

 After parent-teacher conferences that made me cry, I hung a sign in the space that we have dedicated as the kids' classroom.
 We can do hard things.